How to Calculate a Mortgage Payment by Hand (And Why You Should)

 FAQ

 Q: How do interest-only and adjustable-rate mortgages differ from this formula?
-Interest-only mortgages: payment = principal Γ— monthly rate (no amortization).
+A: Interest-only mortgages: payment = principal Γ— monthly rate (no amortization).
 For a $300K loan at 7%: $300,000 Γ— 0.005833 = $1,750/month interest-only β€” substantially lower than the amortizing $1,996.
 ARM mortgages: use the formula but the rate r changes when the rate adjusts.
 After each adjustment, recalculate using the new rate and remaining principal/term.

 Q: What about biweekly mortgage payments?
-Biweekly payments (paid every two weeks instead of monthly) result in 26 half-payments per year = 13 full payments instead of 12.
+A: Biweekly payments (paid every two weeks instead of monthly) result in 26 half-payments per year = 13 full payments instead of 12.
 The "extra" payment goes entirely to principal, which shortens the loan term meaningfully.
-A 30-year mortgage with true biweekly payments typically pays off in about 25-26 years, saving substantial interest.
+A 30-year mortgage with true biweekly payments typically pays off in about 25–26 years, saving substantial interest.

 Q: How does extra principal payment affect the math?
-Each extra dollar paid toward principal reduces the outstanding balance, which reduces all future interest accrued on that balance.
+A: Each extra dollar paid toward principal reduces the outstanding balance, which reduces all future interest accrued on that balance.
 The compound effect over a 30-year term is significant: $100/month extra on a $300K mortgage at 7% saves about 5 years of payments and ~$58,000 in interest.

 Q: How do I calculate a mortgage payment if I'm paying points to lower the rate?
-Points are upfront fees paid to lower the rate.
+A: Points are upfront fees paid to lower the rate.
 Calculate the monthly payment with the lower rate using the standard formula, then compare the monthly savings to the upfront cost to determine the break-even point.
-Typical: 1 point (1% of loan) buys 0.25% off the rate; break-even is usually 4-7 years.
+Typical: 1 point (1% of loan) buys 0.25% off the rate; break-even is usually 4–7 years.

 The Short Version